Course Outline

 Another real climb to further cement your learnings and skills in the real world.

-We'll learn about glacier rescue and start to get a sense of the kinds of situations that can happen.
+We'll learn about glacier self-rescue andn partner rescue (via the z-pulley technique) and start to get a sense of the kinds of situations that can happen.
 Everyone unplanned situation is unique!
-We'll add one powerful rescue technique to your repertoire, the z-pulley.

 Pre-reading: FOTH Ch.
 18 Glacier Travel and Crevasse Rescue